High Expectations and Rigorous Instruction

 Guiding Questions:

-Do my teachers try to develop personal relationships with me?
-How comfortable am I asking for their help with academic and personal challenges?
+To what extent do I have relationships with my teachers?
+How comfortable am I in asking for their help with academic and personal challenges?

 Exploring

-My teachers don’t make much effort to build personal relationships with me to improve my learning.
+My teachers rarely make much effort to build a relationship with me.

 Growing

-My teachers sometimes build personal relationships with me to improve my learning.
+My teachers sometimes build a relationship with me to improve my learning.

 Utilizing

-My teachers regularly build personal relationships with me and I feel comfortable asking for help on academic challenges.
+My teachers regularly build a relationship with me to improve my learning and I feel comfortable asking for help on academic challenges.

 Transforming

-My teachers regularly build personal relationships with me and I feel comfortable asking for help on academic and personal challenges.
+My teachers regularly build a relationship with me to improve my learning and I feel comfortable asking for help on both academic and personal challenges.

 Selected Rating: None